MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/includes/contact-center-integration-models.md

 **Feature highlights:**

-While the following is not a comprehensive list of feature capabilities for this model of integration, it does highlight the main focus areas:
+While these features aren't a comprehensive list of feature capabilities for this model of integration, the focus areas include:

   - Teams Graph APIs and Cloud Communication APIs for integration with Teams